mnshaun24/ez-reader/README.md

 * Markdown

 ## Live Application Link
-There is no live application link for this assignment
+There is no live application link for this application

 ## Video Walktrough Link
 https://watch.screencastify.com/v/4R1PALsMOSFYSvoAJab6